andyhuang1976/cc/README.md

 # cc
-A tiny compile that can compile simple c code and convert binary code
+A tiny c compiler that can compile simple c code and convert into binary code.
+It can be used to make the JIT engine.